 Water quality index scores for the CCME WQI and Washington's WQI have individual range categories for determining good, fair, marginal, and poor quality scores.
 For the purposes of the combined Salish Sea indicator, they have been placed into different ranges that help describe the quality of the water across both indices.

 These are the ranges that were established for this report:

 - WQI scores from 80-100 indicate high water quality, meaning that water quality rarely exceeds guidelines, and if so, only by a narrow margin.

 - WQI scores from 70-79 indicates fair or marginal water quality that sometimes exceeds guidelines, possibly by a wide margin.

 - WQI scores below 69 indicate poor water quality that often exceeds guidelines by a wide margin.

-- Five rivers have good to excellent water quality (80-100).
+- 6 rivers have excellent to good water quality (80-100).

-- Seven rivers have marginal to fair water quality (70-80).
+- 9 rivers have fair to marginal water quality (70-80).

-- Five rivers have poor water quality (below 69).
+- 5 rivers have poor water quality (below 69).

 Drinking water, irrigation, recreation, and other uses can also be affected by poor stream quality.

 Between 1858 and 1870, the fur trade gave way to the gold rush as gold seekers flooded the Fraser River Basin.
 Coined the "hungry people" by the Sto:lo, gold seekers made their way up the Fraser River, bringing mining, road construction and boom towns to the region, impacting salmon spawning habitat and reducing water quality.